Cops urged to follow Quaid’s principles

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Capital City Police Officer (CCPO) Lahore BA Nasir has urged the police officers to follow the principles of Quaid-e-Azam Muhammad Ali Jinnah, Unity, Faith and Discipline in discharging their duties.
-Addressing a ceremony held at Police Lines Qila Gujjar Singh here on Tuesday to pay homage to Quaid-i-Azam Muhammad Ali Jinnah, the CCPO said Quaid-i-Azam through his continuous struggle, outstanding leadership, wisdom and sagaciousness changed the destiny of the nation and geography of the sub-continent.
+LAHORE: CCPO Lahore BA Nasir has urged police officers to follow the principles of Quaid-e-Azam Muhammad Ali Jinnah, Unity, Faith and Discipline in discharging their duties.
+Addressing a ceremony held at the Police Lines Qila Gujjar Singh here on Tuesday to pay homage to Quaid-i-Azam Muhammad Ali Jinnah, the CCPO said Quaid-i-Azam through his continuous struggle, outstanding leadership, wisdom and sagaciousness changed the destiny of the nation and geography of the subcontinent.
 "Quaid-i-Azam's exemplary courage, statesmanship and dedication to the cause of Muslims of South Asia made it possible for us to be citizens of a free, independent and sovereign Islamic state," he added.

-LAHORE: Capital City Police Officer (CCPO) Lahore BA Nasir has urged the police officers to follow the principles of Quaid-e-Azam Muhammad Ali Jinnah, Unity, Faith and Discipline in discharging their duties.
-Addressing a ceremony held at Police Lines Qila Gujjar Singh here on Tuesday to pay homage to Quaid-i-Azam Muhammad Ali Jinnah, the CCPO said Quaid-i-Azam through his continuous struggle, outstanding leadership, wisdom and sagaciousness changed the destiny of the nation and geography of the sub-continent.
+LAHORE: CCPO Lahore BA Nasir has urged police officers to follow the principles of Quaid-e-Azam Muhammad Ali Jinnah, Unity, Faith and Discipline in discharging their duties.
+Addressing a ceremony held at the Police Lines Qila Gujjar Singh here on Tuesday to pay homage to Quaid-i-Azam Muhammad Ali Jinnah, the CCPO said Quaid-i-Azam through his continuous struggle, outstanding leadership, wisdom and sagaciousness changed the destiny of the nation and geography of the subcontinent.
 "Quaid-i-Azam's exemplary courage, statesmanship and dedication to the cause of Muslims of South Asia made it possible for us to be citizens of a free, independent and sovereign Islamic state," he added.